|Home : About : Keeshonden : Lhasa Apsos : Amstaffs : Litters : Gallery : Links : Contact|

 We'd been showing for a while, and in the breed behind us were Lhasa Apsos.
 They seemed to win a lot, but that was not the attraction.
 In fact it was not until a new Import hit the rings that we decided we really liked this breed.
 His name was Manny, and he was a real dude of a dog!
 It was decided that we would have one of his sons.
 And so 2 years later Andre came home.

-In July 2005 I began studying to become a Non Sporting Group judge in NSW!
-It was no easy feat, let me tell you, because in case you didn't read the last bit, I had a baby in July 2005, which just happened to be the 2nd week into the lectures.
+In July 2005 I began studying to become a Non Sporting Group judge!
+It was no easy feat, let me tell you, because in case you didn't read the last bit, I also had a baby in July 2005, which just happened to be the 2nd week into the lectures.
 So my new son and I attended lectures every week, judged at an open show, watched lots of shows, studied heaps.....and in May 2006 we had our final exams.
 And I PASSED!
 What a relief, I am soooo glad that is all over.